 - The total quantity of the drug written in words and figures

 Prescriptions from the European Economic Area (EEA) countries and Switzerland are acceptable in the UK as long as they meet all legal requirements.
-Additionally EU prescriptions need to have:
+Additionally, EU prescriptions need to have:

-- full details of prescriber including a telephone and email contact and work address
+- Full details of prescriber including a telephone and email contact and work address

-- details of the medicine prescribed, name (where possible generic and brand name), form, strength, quantity and dosage instructions for prescribed medicine.
+- Details of the medicine prescribed, name (where possible generic and brand name), form, strength, quantity, and dosage instructions for prescribed medicine

-A prescription that was written in a different language can still be dispensed providing all legal requirements are met.
+A prescription that was written in a different language can still be dispensed, providing all legal requirements are met.
 Visit the Gov. UK website for a list of all prescribing-approved countries.

 What will happen after Brexit?

 This means that you can get some common drugs at a much lower cost as compared to the NHS standard prescription fee, which is currently £9.
 For example, a box of Amoxicillin 500mg capsules (21 capsules) would cost around £1.5, and therefore you would be expected to pay a minimum charge, which can be as little as £2 (Tesco Pharmacy).
-There are plenty of commonly used drugs which are very cheap and would require a minimum payment when a private prescription is presented.
+There are plenty of commonly used drugs that are very cheap and would require a minimum payment when a private prescription is presented.

 I was issued a private prescription via online service (with/without consultation with a doctor) do I have to pay for medication supply if I take my prescription to a high street pharmacy?

-I am normally age exempt when I collect my NHS prescriptions.
-Do I still need to pay for my private prescription?
+I Am Normally Age Exempt When I Collect My NHS Prescriptions.
+Do I still need to pay for my Private Prescription?